Kotlin/KEEP/proposals/extensions/android-parcelable.md

 If a `@Parcelize` class has a companion object that implements `Parceler`:
 - the necessary boilerplate is generated for the `Parcelable` convention and delegated to the companion object
 - the `newArray()` method of the companion object is implemented automatically unless it's explicitly overridden
-- the type argument to `Parceler` must match the containing class, otherwise it's a compiler error
+- the type argument to `Parceler` must match the containing class, otherwise it's a compile-time error

 Note: Indirect implementations (`object : Foo`, where `Foo : Parceler`) are questionable here, but we can allow them if there are use cases for it.

 Syntactic options:
 - It does not have to be a companion object, a named object, e.g. `object Parceler: Parceler<MyPercelable>` may be ok too
   - It's rather better not to have `Parceler` as a companion object because `newArray` will be supported otherwise
-  - What about making `Parceler` a `private object`?
+  - But then we have to choose two different names for the supertype and for the actual object, as we can't write `object Parceler : Parceler` without qualified names
+  - Also the `companion object` may be private
 - We may want to require the object to be annotated to explicitly show that the `newArray()` is auto-generated

 > Discussion: why not implement `newArray()` in the `Parceler` interface itself?